frankstepanski/js-fullstack-course/4-CSS/1-specificity.md

-# CSS Specificity — Who Wins?
+# CSS Specificity: Who Wins?

 When you write CSS, sometimes multiple rules target the same element.
 Which one takes effect?